quarkusio/quarkus-workshops/quarkus-workshop-super-heroes/super-heroes/ui-super-heroes/README.md

 ## Setup

 Make sure you have [Node JS](https://nodejs.org) installed and [Angular CLI](https://github.com/angular/angular-cli).
-Make sure you have the correct versions of Node JS and NPM
+Make sure you have the correct versions of Node JS and NPM (use `nvm use 16` to change versions of Node)

 ```
 $ node -v